How Can We Help?

 Taking Action

-If Unsure, Forward to DHS: If you’re unsure if the message you have received is phishing, forward it to [email protected] and we’ll advise you on the validity of the email.
-Your office and patient security is always a top priority at DHS and we’re here to help!
+If Unsure, Forward to DTS: If you’re unsure if the message you have received is phishing, forward it to [email protected] and we’ll advise you on the validity of the email.
+Your office and patient security is always a top priority at DTS and we’re here to help!

 Phishing Email Example